pwegrzyn/Fuzzy-Logic-Controller/README.md

 # Fuzzy-Logic-Controller
-Fuzzy Logic Controller for AI obstacle avoidance in a 2D game

-Fairly Simple FCL used to avoid obstacles in a demo level of an earlier game project.
+Fairly Simple OAFLC used to avoid enemy monsters by player avatar in a demo level of an earlier 2D game project.